wilsotobianco/prescrypto-docs/docs/tutorial/overview.md

 ### Creating Medics

-So having the HOSPITAL_ID (9) we can proceed to create new medic users.
-Lets create two medics, one with the hospital recently created and other without hospital.
+Once the `HOSPITAL` has been created, we can proceed to create new medic users.
+Let's create two medics, one with the hospital recently created and the other without hospital

 So we will use the endpoint [medics](api/medic.md)